savoirfairelinux/mod-booster-snmp/doc/snmpbooster_how_it_works.rst

 .. image:: /_static/images/snmpbooster_data_model.png

 - 1 - The SnmpBooster Arbiter module reads the Shinken SnmpBooster configuration file(s).
-It reads the check commands and based on the values in the check commands that use the snmp_poller module it will creates a shared configuration cache using Mongodb.
+It reads the check commands and based on the values in the check commands that use the snmp_poller module it will creates a shared configuration cache using Redis.
 This permits to tie together Shinken Hosts and Services with the SNMP specific configuration.
 The Scheduler daemon schedules Host and Service checks as it normally does.

-- 2 - The SnmpBooster Arbiter module computes Shinken configuration with datasource files (.ini files) and prepare datas for MongoDB
+- 2 - The SnmpBooster Arbiter module computes Shinken configuration with datasource files (.ini files) and prepare datas for Redis

-- 3 - The SnmpBooster Arbiter module stores an entry in MongoDB for each service defined in Shinken configuration
+- 3 - The SnmpBooster Arbiter module stores an entry in Redis for each service defined in Shinken configuration

-- 4 - The SnmpBooster Scheduler module determines which services will launch a SNMP requests and which will be a MongoDB requests
+- 4 - The SnmpBooster Scheduler module determines which services will launch a SNMP requests and which will be a Redis requests

 - 5 - Scheduler give tasks to pollers

-- 6 - The SnmpBooster Poller module gets datas from MongoDB:
+- 6 - The SnmpBooster Poller module gets datas from Redis:

-      - It get the current service if it's a MongoDB request
+      - It get the current service if it's a Redis request
       - It get all services from the host of the current service if it's a SNMP request

 - 7 - The SnmpBooster Poller module makes SNMP requests

-- 8 - The SnmpBooster Poller module computes and stores collected datas from SNMP in MongoDB
+- 8 - The SnmpBooster Poller module computes and stores collected datas from SNMP in Redis

 Performance
 -----------